ppg0001/PLPA_Assignment/README.md

 ### DNA sequencing and processing
 - The DNA was pair-end sequenced in an Illumina platform.
 The generated reads were quality checked with FAstQC v0.12.1.
 - Reads were processed using Trimmomatic to the following parameters:
-  --> Adapter clipping: universal Illumina adapter
-  --> End trimming to quality phred 30
-  --> Exclusion of resulting reads shorted than 50bp
+  Adapter clipping: universal Illumina adapter, End trimming to quality phred 30, Exclusion of resulting reads shorted than 50bp
 - After processing the reads were again quality checked using FastQC

 ### Microbiome reconstructiopn with MetaPhlAn4